Sara-404/Sara-404/README.md

 I am **currently** advancing and improving my knowledge in java through the "Píldoras Informáticas" Java course, and also learning **HTML**, **CSS** and **JavaScript**.

-_Fun fact_: I am sound technician 🎚️, I play the piano 🎹 and have knowledge of music theory 🎵.
+_Fun fact_: I am sound technician too🎚️, I play the piano 🎹 and have knowledge of music theory 🎵.
 I love learning new things.

 <!--
 **Sara-404/Sara-404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.